Brunodev09/bdv-engine-js/README.md

 ```

   Will compile the Typescript, Browserify the exports and automatically open a chrome service with the target HTML.
 (In this case test.html)
-  > You can remove the chrome service if you like, in the "package.json" file.
-Specifically in "start" property.
+  > You can remove the chrome service if you like, in the `package.json` file.
+Specifically in `start` property.
-  The running of the "npm run start" will give you an empty black screen.
+  The running of the `npm run start` will give you an empty black screen.

   From then you can either create your own GameObjects or load a renderable template.